yochaigal/cairn/resources/build-an-adventure-site.md

 - Add some travel/route complications, taking in consideration any POIs along the way.

 ## Create Encounters
-- Encounter table (1d6/2d6), with at least one result tied to the party or its members.
+- Encounter table (either 1d6 or 2d6), with at least one result tied to the party or its members.
 - Details on any treasure or relics (Who wants it?
 Where is it now?
 Why wasn't it ransacked before?).
 Include maps.
 - Describe rooms for a dungeon (one sentence describing obstacles, hazards, creatures or minor treasure).